 In the stage of manufacturing, PCB [1] is considered as a key part.
 The main material is fiberglass with a copper foil bonded on one or both sides.
 The printed circuit is made from copper coated with tin-lead to prevent oxidation.
 Some part then will be coated with one more layer of nickel, or gold for better conductivity.
 Tin-lead [2] and copper as heavy metal will not only damage environment if they contaminate water, but also venerate people who long time contact with those metals or accidentally drink contaminated water.
 The best way to eliminate those environmental impact is minimizing the size of PCB, which will efficiently reduce the quantity of raw material used to build the PCB.

 The 4-bottle liquor dispenser is composed of metal frame, rubber bottle inserts, rubber suction cups, and push release valves.
 The push release valves are made from polyvinyl chloride.
 [3] Polyvinyl chloride is known as PVC.
 During the production of PVC, large use of chlorine gas is used.
-PVC produces a lot of organochlorine, a chemical that could bring severe hazards to environment.
+PVC produces a lot of organochlorine, a chemical thatcauses several environmental hazards..
 From the formula of PVC, vinyl is also the major source of dioxin, a global pollutant.
 To reduce the effect of chlorine and vinyl during production, less push release valves used in the project will reduce the amount of PVC needed.
-We decided only use 8 bottle liquor dispensers in total, which are the least number of dispensers we required.
+We decided to use 8 bottle liquor dispensers in total, which are the least number of dispensers required.

 The manufacturing process of stepper motor will need the Lead to produce four color input wire.
 During the manufacture process, if Lead is released in the environment, they can make their ways into the air, soil, and water.
 Lead [4] exists in the environment as dust, which could cause air pollution.
 Accumulated Lead in the soil will be absorbed by plants.
-Water contaminated with lead drunk by animals or human will threat their life.
+Water contaminated with lead consumed by animals or humanis life threatening.
 Before Lead can be used as raw material, there is a process of purifying, which is called smelting process.
 In the process, with the help of sulfur and other chemicals, lead is purified as well as great amount of sulfur dioxide will be released to air .
 Sulfur dioxide [6] is the major precursor of acid rain.
 Acid rain [5] can acidify soils, lakes, and streams.
 Given below showing how sulfur oxide causes acid rain.

 Figure 1: the origins of acid rain.

 During the nominal use, there won’t be a lot of environmental effect.
-Except that, the whole device need a wall power to supply the required voltage.
+Except that, the whole device needs a wall power to supply the required voltage.
 There are also several replaced glass bottles because of running out of the liquor, but all the glass bottles are recyclable.
 Some liquor bottles are made from plastic bottles, which are polyethylene terephthalate.
 Disposal of this kind of bottle will affect the environment.

 The issue of disposal and recycling of Barbot is mainly from PCB, 4-bottle dispenser, and the replaced empty bottles from Barbot.